beaverbuilder/documentation/docs/beaver-builder/about-this-release.md

 toc_max_heading_level: 2
 ---

-The Beaver Builder 2.6 is a pre-release.
-It contains several features that we’d like to get feedback about from developers before we commit to putting them in an Alpha release.
+Beaver Builder 2.6 includes the following new features and improvements.

 ## :rocket: New